Heraean Games

-The Heraea was an ancient Greek festival in which young girls competed in a footrace.
-The race was held every four years at Olympia, and probably took place around the same time as the ancient Olympic Games.
+The Heraea was an ancient Greek festival in which young girls competed in a footrace, possibly as a puberty or pre-nuptial initiation ritual.
+The race was held every four years at Olympia.
+The games were organised by a group of sixteen women, who were also responsible for weaving a peplos for Hera and arranging choral dances.

-Overview
+Origin

 Not much is known about the Heraea, but most of our knowledge comes from Pausanias' Description of Greece.
 The date that the festival began is uncertain.
 Pausanias says that the games are αρχαια (archaia, "old").
 There is evidence for cult activity in Olympia as far back as the tenth century BC, but the earliest cultic activity at the site appears to centre around the cult of Zeus; the cult of Hera was certainly in place by about 600 BC, when the first temple of Hera at Olympia was built.
 It is uncertain whether the races were an original feature of the festival, or a later addition.

-One story in Pausanias associates the sixteen women responsible for the Heraea with the conflict between Elis and Pisa after the death of Damophon, tyrant of Pisa around 580 BC.
-If the festival were already established by this point, there may have been a re-organisation around this time (as there was at other Greek festivals in the late archaic period).
+Pausanias reports an aetiological myth about the founding of the games by Hippodamia.
+According to this story, the first games were held to celebrate her marriage to Pelops, and she selected sixteen women to compete in the games.
+He also records a story that around 580 BC there was a dispute between Elis and Pisa.
+To settle the dispute, the Eleans selected a wise elderly woman from each of sixteen polites in Elis.
+These sixteen women were given responsibility for the games.
+This second story might suggest that the games were begun or reorganised in the early sixth century, as happened with other Panhellenic festivals at this time.